Why You Should Add A Cayenne Shot To Your Juice Routine

 Because of the capsaicin, cayenne is actually a remarkable psoriasis treatment.
 Psoriasis happens when skin cells replicate too quickly, resulting in swollen patches of scaly skin.
 Cayenne was shown to significantly decrease scaling, redness, thickening, and itching when used four times daily for six weeks.
 If you suffer from psoriasis, adding cayenne to your diet could be extremely beneficial.

 Cayenne Fights Illness

-Cayenne pepper boosts your immune system because it’s full of beta carotene and antioxidants.
+Cayenne pepper helps to boost your immune system because it’s full of beta carotene and antioxidants.
 It’s also got a lot of Vitamin C, which is great for warding off sickness.
 Plus, it’s a wonderful natural decongestant.
 Its spice helps break up mucus and clear the sinuses of any congestion.
 As it flushes out the nasty mucus, the symptoms of your cold or flu will lessen.
-Cayenne also heats up the body’s temperature, which can induce sweat and stimulate the immune system.
+Cayenne can help to heats up the body’s temperature, which can induce sweat and stimulate the immune system.

 Make Your Own Cayenne Shot At Home